-- 1. Park outdoors, on a level surface and in a well ventilated area away from flames, sparks, anyone smoking and other sources of ignition.
+- Park outdoors, on a level surface and in a well ventilated area away from flames, sparks, anyone smoking and other sources of ignition.

-- 2. Štop the engine.
+- 2. Stop the engine.

 - 3. Slide the fuel filler door backward.

-4. Unscrew slowly the fuel reservoir cap counterclockwise to remove it.
+- If the vehicle is equipped with a lockable fuel reservoir cap, unlock it. - Unscrew slowly the fuel reservoir cap counterclockwise to remove it.

-If a differential pressure condition is noticed (whistling sound heard when loosening fuel reservoir cap) have vehicle inspected and/ or repaired before further operation.
+If a differential pressure condition is noticed (whistling sound heard when loosening fuel reservoir cap) have vehicle inspected and/or repaired before further operation.

-- 5. Insert the spout into the filler neck. - 6.
-Pour fuel slowly so that air can escape from the tank and prevent fuel flow back.
-Be careful not to spill fuel. - 7.
+- 6. Insert the spout into the filler neck. - Pour fuel slowly so that air can escape from the tank and prevent fuel flow back.
+Be careful not to spill fuel.

 Stop filling when the fuel reaches the bottom of filler neck.
 Do not overfill.